Sommachukwu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7. script that adds execution permission to the owner, the group owner and the other users
+8. a script that sets the permission to the file